-When it comes to post-processing the images, raw files are way superior as compared to JPEGs.
+When it comes to post-processing the images, raw files are way superior compared to JPEGs.
 That’s because the raw images have an upper hand thanks to the amount of data that they store.
 Since raw files record a greater amount of data, they have greater dynamic range and greater color information.
 JPEGs, on the other hand, are highly compressed images and lack the flexibility that comes with raw files.

-This is why, when post-processing JPEG files, we can notice that certain artefacts and noise get introduced in the image.
+This is why, when post-processing JPEG files, we can notice that certain artifacts and noise get introduced in the image.
 Since the file is already greatly compressed, the scope of recovering details is narrowed down tremendously which gives rise to the aforementioned challenges.

 So, what if you want to retouch some of the old images that you’d taken in JPEG?
 Or what if you want to revisit and process some of your old photos, but have no access to the raw files?
 Well, you can do so to a certain extent with the JPEG file but will have to make compromises in the process.